“If one is going to tell a story with plants, it may as well be an adventure story.”

-University followed, reading Landscape Management at Reading University. here I specialised in the new ecological style of planting design, involving perennials which co-exist in naturalistic groups.
-From there I commenced a very short career as a Landscape Architect.
-Finding the world of commercial landscaping involved the smallest palette of relatively dull plants I quickly became a disillusioned.
+University followed, reading Landscape Management at Reading University.
+Here I specialised in the new ecological style of planting design, involving perennials which co-exist in naturalistic groups.
+From there I embarked on a very short career as a Landscape Architect.
+Discovering that the world of commercial landscaping involved the smallest palette of relatively dull plants I quickly became disillusioned.
 A new career in retail ensued, and I have never looked back.

 Today I garden by the seaside in Broadstairs, commuting daily to London, a four-hour round-trip.
 The garden here at The Watch House was designed in partnership with Declan Buckley, a very talented landscape designer.
 In a space measuring 20ft x 30ft I cram in as many tropical, or tropical-looking plants as possible.
 You can find out a lot more by looking at My Coastal Garden and the associated plant list.

 In 2015 and 2016 I opened The Watch House for the National Gardens Scheme, welcoming around 200 visitors each weekend.
 Meeting neighbours and garden lovers from further afield was the best part of the experience.
 I took a break in 2017 to complete building work that was started in 2016 following the purchase of a neighbouring cottage.
 With that cottage came another small courtyard, complete with greenhouse.
 Twenty years after acquiring my first greenhouse, I am back under glass once again.
 One day, as soon as budget allows, the new courtyard will be redesigned on an Islamic theme with olive trees, grasses and Mediterranean perennials.
 It will be my very own Paradise Garden.